f5devcentral/f5-icontrollx-dev-kit/README.md

 ## Debugging applications

 Applications can be debugged by inspecting logs.
-By logging into the BigIP's bash console, you can read the most recent log with the following commands:
+By logging into a BIG-IP's bash console, you can read the most recent log with the following commands:

 `less +F /var/logs/restnoded/restnoded.log`